 Unlike a traditional home equity loan (or a second mortgage), you don’t have to repay a reverse mortgage loan until you either no longer live in the home as your principal residence or you fail to meet the obligations of the mortgage, such as paying property taxes, maintaining homeowners’ insurance, and keeping up with home maintenance.
-At this time, there are also no income requirements for obtaining a reverse mortgage.

 There are different types of reverse mortgages with different payment methods, but the most common is the FHA insured Home Equity Conversion Mortgage (HECM).
 Homeowners can receive their payment (borrowed equity) either as fixed monthly payments, a lump sum payment, a line of credit, or a combination of these.

 Just like with a traditional mortgage, there are closing costs associated with a reverse mortgage.
 These closing costs may include a loan origination fee, appraisal, title search and insurance, surveys, inspections, recording fees, and other fees.
 Sometimes these costs can be financed into the loan.

 The Federal Housing Administration (FHA) also requires borrowers to pay an upfront mortgage insurance premium on some HECM reverse mortgages.
 Depending on how much you borrow during the first year, this could be sizeable and affect the cost of these loans.